benjaminsnorris/bennorris.org/_posts/2017-01-12-public-drafts-with-a-github-pages-blog.md

 ---
 title: Public drafts with a GitHub Pages blog
-summary: Improve the process of publishing from anywhere by previewing drafts on your actual site
+excerpt: Improve the process of publishing from anywhere by previewing drafts on your actual site
 category: General
 tags:
 - reference